jonasmcferreira/adventures/docs/grim/grim.md

 ## Corruption

-- Gain +1 when you commit and evil deed or roll Nat 1 when spellcasting.
-- “Evil deeds” include killing prisoners who have surrendered, innocent people, or anything the GM determines to be morally wrong.
-- At 10 Corruption you have lost all humanity and become a monster controlled by the GM.

 Corruption is an essential part of the Grim universe.
 Actions have consequences and the PCs may be heroes—but flawed heroes who are haunted by their pasts and who must constantly struggle against becoming the very monsters they fight against.
 Some characters may be forced to retire before they lose their souls.

 Characters begin with zero Corruption.
 When a character gains ten Corruption, they become a monster controlled by the GM and are removed from play.
 Corruption may manifest physically in the form of a physical mutation (a third eye, scaley skin, or a second head growing out of the PC’s shoulder, etc.) or it can be mental, with the character having a seemingly normal appearance, but completely depraved and murderous thoughts.

+- Gain +1 when you roll Nat 1 when spellcasting.
+- Acts of corruption include anything the GM determines to be morally wrong or against your characters motives.
+- At 10 Corruption you have lost all humanity and become a monster controlled by the GM.

 There is no way to remove Corruption.
 PCs can only gain it.
-Evil deeds haunt a character forever.
+Deeds haunt a character forever.
 If the GM chooses, a PC may gain a mutation once they gain +6 Corruption and an additional mutation every point thereafter.

 MUTATIONS (D20)